varsha13152/tp/docs/UserGuide.md

 ### 4.6.1 Locating visitors: `find`

-Allows users to search for a contact by their name, phone, address, email, tag, booking tag
+Allows users to search for a contact by their name, phone, address, email, tag, or booking tag

 Format: `find [n/]KEYWORD [MORE_KEYWORDS] | p/PHONE [MORE_PHONES] | e/EMAIL [MORE_EMAILS] | a/ADDRESS [MORE_ADDRESS] | t/TAG [MORE_TAGS] | b/DATE [MORE_DATES]`